Not tried pairing whisky with beer? You’re in for a treat. Find out what works best with our ‘boilermaker’ pairing guide.

 Whiskey: Maker’s Mark

 Bourbon.
 A nice, big, fat, corn-led whiskey.
-Obviously there are differences within the category, but if you stick with what they put on the stand as corn-led bourbon you’re looking for something that has a bit of weight to it and a bit of flavour.
+Obviously there is plenty of variety on offer, but if you stick with what they put on the stand as corn-led bourbon you’re looking for something that has a bit of weight to it and a bit of flavour.
 An American red ale would be a cracking start with bourbon – something that reflects back on where the whiskey comes from.
 In the same context, if you’re looking for something lighter and hoppier, Sierra Nevada Pale Ale would be fantastic.
 It’s got a strong, astringent flavour, so it’s a good palate cleanser.
 Any trace of the oily corn body is washed away if you’re drinking a bourbon that’s taking things head on.